-Every: <> week(s) on: Specify a certain number of weeks and the days of the week you want the <> task to be run.
-For example, with the Every 2 week(s) on Mon setting, the task will be performed on Monday of every other week.
+Every: <> week(s) on: Specify a certain number of weeks and the days of the week yo <> task to be run.
+For example, with the Every 2 week(s) on Mon setting task will be performed on Monday of every other week.